Discover more from The Tactical Notebook

 The structure of some of these divisions, particular that of the 30th, 31st and 32nd Nizam Divisions, followed the ideal pattern laid down for formations of that type.
 2 Thus, each consisted of three (neatly numbered) infantry regiments (each of three battalions), two machine gun companies, a battalion of chasseurs, a squadron of men on horseback, and a battalion of field artillery.
 (Each of the machine gun companies belonged to one of three infantry regiments.
 The number of each chasseur battalion matched that of its parent division.)

 Prior to taking service with the forces of the Sublime Porte, Hans Rohde had been an officer in one of the armies of the German Empire.
-In the years after the Gallipoli campaign of 1913, he published eight books, six of which dealt with issues related to that great event.
+In the years after the Gallipoli campaign of 1913, he published ten books, five of which dealt with issues related to that great event.

 A nizam division corresponded to an “active” division of the contemporary armies of France and Germany.
 That is, it was composed largely of soldiers who had been serving “with the colors” at the start of the war.